Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Methods

 \section{Methods}

-The variables $I_s$, $A_{s,t}$, and $A_{s,+}$ are all unobserved.
-The likelihood of the reproduction numbers $R_{e,1:(T-1)}$ is known explicitly when the infections $I_{(1-K_w):(T-1}$ are available, but it is intractable if only the detections $D_{1:T}$ are observed.
+We assume that the detected cases $D_t$ are available for days $t \in 1\!:\!T$ and denote the data vector $D_{1:T}$ by $\mb D$.
+We first consider $T$ to be fixed and discuss the case when observations become available sequentially in Subsection \ref{sub-seq} below.
+The variables $I_s$, $A_{s,t}$, and $A_{s,+}$ are all unobserved, and the likelihood of the reproduction numbers $R_{e,1:(T-1)}$ based only on the detections $D_{1:T}$ is intractable.
+It would be known explicitly if the infections $I_{(1-K_w):(T-1)}$ were available.
 In situations with latent variables, the EM algorithm is often used.
 In order to apply it directly to estimate $R_{e,1:(T-1)}$ from $D_{1:T}$, the conditional expectation of $I_s$ given $D_{1:T}$ should be tractable.
 But in our model this is not the case.

 \citet{goldstein2009reconstructing} use the EM algorithm to estimate the incidences $I_s$, not the reproduction numbers.
 The reproduction numbers $R_{e,s}$ are then estimated in a second step, substituting the estimates $\widehat{I}_s$ for $I_s$.
 Their EM algorithm is based on the assumption that given $(I_s)$, the latent variables $A_{s,t}$ are independent Poisson variables with parameters $I_s m_{s,t}$ which contradicts \eqref{eq:model-A}.
 Moreover, the dynamics of infections can be taken into account only through the starting value, and the choice of the starting value substantially influences the estimated incidences and reproduction numbers near the end of the observation period.
-See Appendix \ref{app-em} for more details on the EM algorithm to estimate $I_s$ and for an example of the sensitivity to the starting value.
+See the Supplementary Material \ref{app-em} for more details on the EM algorithm to estimate $I_s$ and for an example of the sensitivity to the starting value.

-We take a Bayesian approach, that is, we put a prior on the sequence of reproduction numbers and approximate the joint posterior of the latent variables $I_s$ and $A_{s,t}$ and of the reproduction numbers $R_{e,t}$ given the observations by MCMC.
+We take a Bayesian approach instead, that is, we put a prior on the sequence of reproduction numbers and approximate the joint posterior of the latent variables $I_s$ and $A_{s,t}$ and of the reproduction numbers $R_{e,t}$ given the observations by MCMC.
 This gives both point estimates and joint uncertainty quantification of infections and reproduction numbers.
 Next, we describe this approach in more detail.